 BRAD TEAREI first noticed your work ten years ago in an article for a show at The Principle Gallery.
 It seems like your highly individual style emerged on the scene fully developed.
 Did you find your style fairly early in your career or did you experiment with different techniques along the way?

 LYNN BOGGESSMy style was decades in the making.
 I was introduced to landscape painting at an early age through my Junior High School art teacher who was an admirer of Andrew Wyeth.
 His quick study watercolors were a huge influence, and I filled the walls with my own watercolors based on charcoal and pencil sketches from direct observation.
 The success of these early paintings gave me enormous encouragement, so it was an easy decision to pursue an art major in college.

 I was fortunate to have several instructors who liked to camp in the forest and do watercolors en plein air.
 One of them was an Abstract Expressionists, the other a Color Field painter–which was really a helpful addition to my Wyeth realism.
 Graduate School introduced me to Minimalist compositions and emphatic textures.

-LYNN I enjoy designing and constructing equipment as a break from painting and that is very helpful in the Appalachian forests where I paint.
+LYNNI enjoy designing and constructing equipment as a break from painting, and that is very helpful in the Appalachian forests where I paint.
 Having a portable shelter allows me to concentrate on painting free from worry about the weather.
-The fact they are custom made allows me pinpoint exactly what I need.
+The fact they are custom made allows me to pinpoint exactly what I need.